Fully Lattice-Linear Algorithms: Introduction

-In this paper, we introduce \textit{fully} lattice-linear algorithms that are capable of imposing single or multiple lattices on the \textit{entire state space}.
-We also show that with fully lattice-linear algorithms, it is possible to combine lattice-linearity with self-stabilization, which ensures that the system converges to a legitimate state even if it starts from an arbitrary state.
+In this paper, we introduce \textit{fully} lattice-linear algorithms that are capable of inducing single or multiple lattices in the \textit{entire reachable state space}.
+We show that with fully lattice-linear algorithms, it is possible to combine lattice-linearity with self-stabilization, which ensures that the system converges to a legitimate state even if it starts from an arbitrary state.